modernben/forge-docs/1.0/servers/monitoring.md

 :::warning Business Plan Only

-During the feature launch period, server monitoring is only available on the Business plan.
+Server monitoring is only available on the Business plan.
 :::

 ## Creating Monitors